ACUPUNCTURE at Health In The Bay.

 What sort of conditions does Acupuncture treat?

-Here are just some of the conditions that Acupuncture can help:
+Acupuncture can be useful for a wide range of conditions.
+Here are just some of the conditions that Acupuncture might help:

 In some of these conditions, the best results are achieved with a combination of Acupuncture and Chinese herbal medicine.

 Initial Acupuncture treatments typically last 60-90 minutes (depending on the style of Acupuncture and your condition), while follow-up sessions last 45-60 minutes.
 During the initial session, you will be able to discuss what’s troubling you in depth.
 After a thorough history, the practitioner assesses the body as a whole (through palpation of the Acupuncture meridians (channels) and examination of the pulse and tongue) as well as specific areas of the body that are giving you trouble.
 The Acupuncture treatment consists of very gentle insertion of fine needles at Acupuncture points.
 Acupuncture needles are much thinner than a doctor’s hypodermic needle.
 Upon insertion there may be a slight prick like an insect bite.
 After the needle is in, there’s often a feeling of warmth and tingling.
 All needles used are sterile and disposable.

 Needling is often reinforced by moxibustion – the use of a refined herb (moxa, also known as Artemisia vulgaris, or mugwort) on the acupoints.
 Your practitioner may also use massage, cupping, and Chinese herbal medicine to complement the Acupuncture treatment.
 Of course, lifestyle also plays a large part in many conditions, and tweaking this can bring great benefits as well — so this is another area that may be addressed during sessions.